armory/documentation/_halyard_release_notes/armory-halyard_v1.7.2.md

 1.7.2-rc17 (OSS 1.23.0-e625604-stable2 build 17)

 ## Highlights
-This release adds support for `Armory Halyard` to pull and deploy from `GCS`.
+This release adds support for `Armory Halyard` to access [Bill of Materials](https://www.spinnaker.io/reference/halyard/#bill-of-materials) stored in `GCS`.

 The following configuration is required.